9dots/9dots.io-pages/OIx6rcp.md

 ## Elaborate

-1. With their new information the students will try to build a tower that is ~ 22 inches tall and capable of holding the weights.
+1. Students build a tower that is ~ 22 inches tall and capable of holding the weights.

 2. If they are succesful at this they can try to build a tower that is ~ 33 inches tall.